AMR-02/No-show_appointment_analysis/README.md

-## Analysis:
+## Analysis Summary:
-Question 1: What percentage of males and females don't show up to the appointments & which age group do they mostly fall into?
+**Question 1: What percentage of males and females don't show up to the appointments & which age group do they mostly fall into?**

-Question 2: How do the following factors influence patients' medical appointment attendance?
+**Question 2: How do the following factors influence patients' medical appointment attendance?**

-Question 3: Does sending an SMS reminder reduce the likelihood of a no-show?
+**Question 3: Does sending an SMS reminder reduce the likelihood of a no-show?**

+Key Finding:

 Surprisingly, the most frequent occurrence in the data is patients showing up for appointments without receiving an SMS reminder.
 While SMS reminders did correlate with some patients showing up, a significant number of those who received reminders still missed their appointments.
 This suggests that SMS reminders alone do not guarantee higher attendance in this dataset.

 ## How to Run:

+**Steps for Question 1:**

-Question 1:
+**Steps for Question 2:**

-Question 2:
+**Steps for Question 3:**

-Question 3: For the 3rd question, 5 steps were used to answer the question.

-1- Loading the Dataset: First, the dataset was loaded into a pandas DataFrame, named app_df.
+1. **Loading the Dataset:** First, the dataset was loaded into a pandas DataFrame, named app_df.

-2-Grouping and Counting Data: The SMS_received and No_show columns were then grouped, and the occurrences of each combination were counted.
+2. **Grouping and Counting Data:** The SMS_received and No_show columns were then grouped, and the occurrences of each combination were counted.
 The result was stored in a DataFrame called sms_app.

-3-Calculating Percentages: To understand the proportion of each group, the total number of appointments was calculated, and then the percentage of each combination within sms_app was determined.
+3. **Calculating Percentages:** To understand the proportion of each group, the total number of appointments was calculated, and then the percentage of each combination within sms_app was determined.

-4-Installing and Importing Matplotlib: To visualize the results, the matplotlib library was installed  using %pip install matplotlib
+4. **Installing and Importing Matplotlib:** To visualize the results, the matplotlib library was installed  using %pip install matplotlib

-5-Generating Bar Chart: Finally, a bar chart was created to display the percentages, facilitating easier comparison of the different categories.
+5. **Creating Bar Chart:** Finally, a bar chart was created to display the percentages, facilitating easier comparison of the different categories.